nraovic/Classic-arcade-game-clone-project/README.md

 ===============================

 The goal of this project is to build **object-oriented** Frogger game including the player characters and enemies.
 The visual assets and a game loop engine are provided.

-The game is build using ES6 features, and Babel is used to transpile the ES6 code to ES5
+The game is build using ES6 features, and Babel is used to transpile the ES6 code to ES5.
+The transpiled code is located in _dist_ folder.

 ## How to run the game
 1. Open _index.html_